nickserv/danamccurdy.com/_posts/2020-08-25-outside-inside.md

 is ALL about you.

 The cure to suffering
-is in seeing the difference.
+is in noticing the difference.